Laws and information on Share Bikes

 More detailed information for councils and impounding officers about applying the new laws and working collaboratively with operators is available in the Shared Bicycle Management Guidelines.

-Councils are able to apply for funding for cycling infrastructure under the Active Transport (Walking and Cycling) Program.
-Applications for funding under the 19/20 program close on 14 December 2018.
-Portal and application guidelines are available here: https://www.rms.nsw.gov.au/business-industry/partners-suppliers/lgr/active-transport/index.html
+Councils are able to apply for funding for cycling infrastructure from time to time under the Active Transport (Walking and Cycling) Program.
+Information about the Program, including application dates and guidelines, are available here: https://www.rms.nsw.gov.au/business-industry/partners-suppliers/lgr/active-transport/index.html